 The Open Programme was launched in 2003 to allow researchers to further collaborations with research groups in countries (non-UK) or institutes not covered by the bilateral programme.
 Applications are invited for researchers to travel to or from a Scottish research institution.
 The RSE meets the costs of international travel, accommodation and subsistence.
 As with the Bilateral Programme, both visitors and overseas hosts should have established contact before submitting an application, either by previous collaboration or by scientific correspondence.
 The funding supporting this is provided by the Scottish Government.
 The Open Programme is not currently available.

 The RSE – NSFC Joint Project scheme is designed to facilitate international collaboration between researchers based in Scotland and China.
 A grant is provided to researchers to cover travel, subsistence and research expenses.
 This scheme is available for Scottish-based researchers only, and is not available for researchers based in the rest of the UK.
 Researchers based outside Scotland may wish to apply to the Royal Society (of London) Joint Project scheme.
 The funding supporting this is provided by the Scottish Government.
-The next deadline is 15 January 2014.
+The 2014 deadline has now passed.

 Supporting research in the Arts, Humanities and Social Sciences in Scotland, CRF European Visiting Research Fellowships aim to establish a two-way flow of scholars between Scotland and Continental Europe.
 The funding for these is provided by the RSE Scotland Foundation.